ankit-rathi/Data-Intelligence-Engine/README.md

 Modern organizations are not just building data platforms or machine learning models.
 They are building **decision systems**—systems that continuously convert information into action and learning.

-This book refers to these systems as **Decision Intelligence Systems**.
+This book refers to these systems as **Decision Intelligence Engine**.

 A decision intelligence system integrates data infrastructure, analytics, machine learning, and operational workflows into a coherent architecture whose ultimate purpose is to improve decisions over time.